WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Optional Mods and Downloads

-1. Creation Club: If you want to use the creation club paint job support, copy the [required Creation Club paint jobs](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md) files from your `fallout4/data directory` into the `[NODELETE][CC] CreationClub Paint Jobs` mod folder, and enable the 5 [CC] tagged mods.
-Otherwise, you can skip this step.
-2. (Recommended) Download and install into the `[NODELETE] Cross Skin Packs` (found in the difficulty and customization section), the following skin packs from https://gumroad.com/niero.
+1. (Recommended) Download and install into the `[NODELETE] Cross Skin Packs` (found in the difficulty and customization section), the following skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code which can be found on the checkout page), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.
 The links for the 2k version are provided below, however the 4k are also available.
  * [Break Action Laser Skin Pack](https://niero.gumroad.com/l/fhdhdh)
  * [Cross Cryolance](https://niero.gumroad.com/l/mQKCt)